 - Paper cutter

 2. Decide on a color for your egg and cut out your egg shape, using your template.
-It’s a bit hard to see on the picture below, but I added 3 pencil guidelines on the egg to help my daughter with the placement of her paper quills.
-This is totally optional.
+It’s a bit hard to see on the picture below, but I added 3 pencil guidelines on the egg to help with the placement of paper quills.
+This is optional, some kids will want to cover their whole egg or make up their own patterns.

-3. Choose 3 colors of cardstock to use for the paper quilling design.
-You could use more than 3 colors, I just wanted to keep ours on the simple side.
+3. Have kids choose the colors of cardstock they want to use for the paper quilling design.
 Cut 1/2 inch thick strips from your cardstock.

 I used a paper cutter to do this, which makes it a lot faster.
-But if you don’t have a paper cutter, you could measure and cut the paper strips with scissors.
-It would just take longer.
+But if you don’t have a paper cutter, you could measure and cut the paper strips with scissors, it will just take longer.

 Slide your paper coil off of your chopstick or pencil and dip it into a dish of white glue and glue it onto your egg.
 Don’t worry if the coil unwraps a bit, I think it adds to the design and makes it look unique.